phsheth/phsheth.github.io/_posts/2019-05-20-finding_roots_of_equations_using_scipy_optimize.markdown

 tag: python, scipy
 ---

 I came across a requirement for finding two unknows with two equations.
-Whilst Excel and MathCAD would make the tatk
+Whilst Excel and MathCAD would make the task easier to some extent, achieving this using Python requires a bit of time and understanding.

 {% gist 7b50bf89f6a426b4d27baecbe3454dd6 %}